manjulananduri/manjulananduri.github.io/_posts/2022-08-14-carbon-language-vs-rust.md

 Language Interoperability ( in short `interop` ) is the ability of one programming language to be able to **interact** with a different programming language as part of the same system.
 So code written in one language should be compatible with code written in another language.
 As new languages evolve, having interoperability is a key element which can make new language adoption easy.

-Comparing Carbon lang vs Rust interoperability with C++,
+Comparing Carbon vs Rust interoperability with C++,

 #### Interoperability in Rust
 * Rust doesn't have native language level support for interoperability with C++.
 Rust supports interop with C. However C++ interop is still not in place and an ongoing work, although it has large gap to support C++.
 So the common pattern is to rewrite the code in Rust instead of doing an interop with C++.